okta/okta-sdk-dotnet/README.md

 * Manage sessions with the [Sessions API](https://developer.okta.com/docs/api/resources/sessions)
 * Much more!

-We also publish these libraries for .NET:
+We also publish these other libraries for .NET:

 * [Okta ASP.NET middleware](https://github.com/okta/okta-aspnet)